nmaekawa/hx-provision/README.md

 # about sample manifests

 You will have to provide some manifests that point to above mentioned sample images as well.
-The provision playbooks expect the manifests to a `.tar.gz` file, below is an example of gathering sample manifests.
+The provision playbooks expect the manifests to be a `.tar.gz` file, below is an example of gathering sample manifests.
 Again, subdirs are relevant since hxprezi is rigid about the format of a manifest id, and quite coupled to HarvardX way to define manifests.
 Refer to the